aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/add-pdf-bookmarks-with-named-destinations/_index.md

 ## **Possible Usage Scenarios**

 Named Destinations are special kinds of bookmarks or links in PDF that do not depend on PDF pages.
-It means, if pages are added or deleted from PDF, bookmarks may become invalid but named destinations will remain intact.
-To create Named Destination, please set the [**PdfBookmarkEntry.GetDestinationName()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/pdfbookmarkentry/getdestinationname/) property.
+This means that if pages are added or deleted from the PDF, bookmarks may become invalid, but named destinations will remain intact.
+To create a Named Destination, set the **PdfBookmarkEntry::GetDestinationName()** property.

 ## **Add PDF Bookmarks with Named Destinations**

-Please see the following sample code, its [source Excel file](50528348.xlsx), and its [output PDF file](50528349.pdf).
+Please see the following sample code, its source Excel file, and its output PDF file.
 The screenshot shows the bookmarks and named destinations inside the output PDF.
-The screenshot also describes how to view Named Destinations and that you need Professional version of Acrobat Reader.
+It also describes how to view Named Destinations and indicates that you need the Professional version of Acrobat Reader.

 ![todo:image_alt_text](add-pdf-bookmarks-with-named-destinations_1.png)